zebrium/ze-fluentd-plugin/README.md

 ### Installing

+0. If the environment uses a proxy server please the section "Operation with a Proxy Server" below.
 1. Get Zebrium API server URL and authentication token from [Zebrium](https://www.zebrium.com).
 2. Determine what deployment name to use.
 3. Run the following command in a shell on host: